-Another common issue is missing meta_predicate/1, dynamic/1, discontiguous/1, and multifile/1 predicate directives.
-The Logtalk compiler supports detection of missing directives (by setting its missing_directives flag to warning).
+Another common issue is missing meta\predicate/1, dynamic/1, discontiguous/1, and multifile/1 predicate directives.
+The Logtalk compiler supports detection of missing directives (by setting its missing\directives flag to warning).

 When compiling modules as objects, you probably don't need event support turned on.
-You may use the events compiler flag to deny with the Logtalk compiling and loading built-in methods for a small performance gain for the compiled code.
+You may use the events compiler flag to deny in the Logtalk compiling and loading built-in methods for a small performance gain for the compiled code.